tridge/FWLoad/README.md

  * if everything passed then the system is powered off via the FTDI cable, ready for the next board

+The command line opttions can be used to run in different modes.

+ * the --test option puts the system into a mode where it doesn't wait for the operator to use the lid.
+The FTDI power control is used to simulate the power-on/power-off of the operator.
+The screen is also not cleared between runs.
+This mode is very useful for continuous unattended operation to validate a test jig.

+ * the --once option makes the script do a single run instead of looping.

+ * the --nofw option skips the firmware load step

+ * the --erase option forces an erase of the firmwares and FRAM parameters

+ * the --monitor option allows for a remote MAVLink monitoring system to be specified.
+This should be a IPv4 address of a system listening on UDP ports 16550 and 16551 (for reference and test boards).
+This can be used to remotely monitor the factory load process

 ### power_control.py

 The power_control.py tool can be used to power cycle the system via